Côte d'Ivoire entry requirements for Belgium passport holders

 Hotel booking or invitation letter

-Carry a hotel reservation or a letter of invitation from your host in Côte d'Ivoire.
-Officers may ask for it during the visa-on-arrival process.Recommended
+Carry a printed hotel reservation or an invitation letter from your host in Côte d'Ivoire.
+Immigration may ask for it during the entry interview.Recommended

 Proof of funds